dirtybrie/stringbean/README.md

 ## Usage
 > Stringbean is a python3 script<br/>
 > you should have any version after 3.6<br/>
+> This is for linux distro's only I'll have to throw in some exceptions for OS detection later<br/>

 you can run it by:<br/>